 Liz holds a degree in Environmental Science from Sonoma State and spent a year studying in the UK.
 She has a Masters in Business Administration from the University of Phoenix.
 Contact Liz

-In his day-to-day activities, Cooper will be working with volunteers on developing and delivering programs and events for 1st-5th grade students, focused on the importance of active transportation, traffic reduction, bicycle safety, and a healthy environment.
+In his day-to-day activities, Cooper works with Cory’s Ride students in the Canal and Marin City.
 Additionally, Cooper will be assisting with MCBC programs designed to outreach to the broader community with an aim towards Family Biking, Basic Street Skills, Cory’s Ride, and events like Ride With Us.

 Cooper is an avid cyclist and lover of all things two wheels.
 In his free time, he can be found riding his road or mountain bike on the myriad of great roads and trails throughout the county.
 Prior to SR2S/MCBC, Cooper worked for Backroads selling cycling and hiking adventure trips.
 He is also an active coach with the National Interscholastic Cycling Association (NICA) and spends time coaching and mentoring high school athletes.